Birmingham Pride Accessibility Policy: 2022

-This information is correct to the best of our knowledge, but there may be last minute changes and road closures, and some bays may be occupied as outdoor seating due to Covid.
+This information is correct to the best of our knowledge, but there may be last minute changes and road closures.

 The Parade and Pride Sites can all be accessed via Birmingham New Street, Birmingham’s central Train Station.

-The Pride Sites are also accessible from Birmingham Moor Street Station and Victoria Square can be accessed via Birmingham Snow Hill.
+The Pride Sites are also accessible from Birmingham Moor Street Station and Centenary Square can be accessed via Birmingham Snow Hill.

-The Town Hall stop is next to Victoria Square where the Parade Starts.
+The Town Hall and Grand Central stops are closest to Centenary Square where the Parade Starts this year.

-The next stop by Grand Central is the closest to the Pride Site at an approximately 10 minute walk.
+Grand Central is also the closest to the Pride Site at an approximately 10 minute walk.